 AKC STUD BOOK EXPOSED, continued from page one

 The American Kennel Club makes and breaks registration rules.
-By accepting (chasing) dogs registered with those other registries, the AKC is violating requirements in its own Rules Applying to Registration” (Chapter 3).
+By accepting (chasing) dogs registered with other registries (APRI or ACA for example) which make no pretense of complying with positive I.D. or checking subsequent litter validity.
+In fact, the AKC is skirting or actually violating requirements in its own Rules Applying to Registration” (Chapter 3) by doing so.

 Where does Studbook corruption end?
 What about the innocent victims in subsequent generations?
-Right, because by the time the genetic corruption is discovered, proven, and a complaint filed, there may be hundreds of dogs affected, each one presenting new and previously unknown genetic health problems.
-Such dogs should rightfully be removed from the registry but what about the innocent buyers who purchased them?
+Right, because by the time the genetic corruption is discovered, proven, and a complaint filed, there may be hundreds of dogs affected, each one presenting new and previously unknown genetic anomalies or health problems.
+Shouldn't those dogs be removed from the registry?
+What about compensation to the innocent buyers who purchased them?

-Right or wrong those unfortunate “innocent third parties” may provide sufficient reason for allowing mongrel genes to remain in the AKC registry!
+Is “innocent third party” fraud sufficient reason for allowing mongrel genes to remain in the AKC registry!

 Think about this: When we register a litter or purchase and register a dog, we pay for that service.
 Show and Hobby Breeders, who in fact are the backbone of the AKC structure, then pay over $30 for a certified pedigree on the dog we just paid to be registered.
 New twist we’re told is a “partially completed pedigree” for under $20.

-The push for “registrations of any dog at any price” came from the top 15 years ago when the board voted to increase registration income at any cost.
+The push for registrations came from the top 15 years ago when the board voted to increase registration income no matter the cost.
 That Board’s betrayal coincided with the USDA’s (!!!) multi-million $$$ loans to the infamous Andrew Hunt for the purpose of expanding his commercial puppy operation. (ref #3 Hunte Puppy Mill History)

 Some would say it is now impossible to fix the AKC Stud Book.
 AKC claims to be the country’s biggest and best registry yet it refuses to adopt the recommendation of the High Volume Breeders Committee submitted to the board in November, 2002.
 It was simple.
 “Setting a 5-year goal of having DNA on file for every sire and dam in the AKC registry.”

-I am reminded that it has been TEN YEARS since Eddie Dziuk, a friendly competitor, National Beagle Club delegate and head of the Orthopedic Foundation of America wrote this.
-“With the rapid scientific advances being made in the area of DNA research and analysis, DNA will surely continue to be a hot topic of conversation, one that the delegates should be prepared to discuss further as we answer "What's Next".
-From Perspectives What IS next?
+I believe it was 2005 when Eddie Dziuk, a friendly competitor, National Beagle Club delegate and head of the Orthopedic Foundation of America wrote “With the rapid scientific advances being made in the area of DNA research and analysis, DNA will surely continue to be a hot topic of conversation, one that the delegates should be prepared to discuss further as we answer "What's Next".